Land reforms by country: Ethiopia

-Beginning in the 1950s, the government tried to modernize the agriculture by granting large tracts of traditional grazing lands to large corporations and converting them into large-scale commercial farms.
+Beginning in the 1950s, the government tried to modernize agriculture by granting large tracts of traditional grazing lands to large corporations and converting them into large-scale commercial farms.
 In the north and south, peasant farmers lacked the means to improve production because of the fragmentation of holdings, a lack of credit, and the absence of modern facilities.
 Particularly in the south, the insecurity of tenure and high rents killed the peasants' incentive to improve production.
 Further, those attempts by the Imperial government to improve the peasant's title to their land were often met with suspicion.
 By the mid-1960s, many sectors of Ethiopian society favored land reform.
 University students led the land reform movement and campaigned against the government's reluctance to introduce land reform programs and the lack of commitment to integrated rural development.

 In 1974, the socialist Derg government rose to power, and on March 4, 1975, the Derg announced its land reform program.
 The government nationalized rural land without compensation, abolished tenancy, forbade the hiring of wage labor on private farms, ordered all commercial farms to remain under state control, and granted each peasant family so-called "possessing rights" to a plot of land not to exceed ten hectares.
 The Ethiopian Orthodox Church lost all its land.
-Although the Derg gained little respect during its rule, this reform resulted in a rare show of support for the junta.
+This reform resulted in a rare show of popular support for the junta.

-Tenant farmers in southern Ethiopia welcomed the land reform, but in the northern highlands many people resisted land reform and perceived it as an attack on their rights to rist land.
+Tenant farmers in southern Ethiopia welcomed the land reform, but in the northern highlands, many people resisted land reform and perceived it as an attack on their rights to rist land.
 The lowland peripheries were only slightly affected by the reforms.